 Do you have a spot in your yard that gets almost no sun at all?
-Maybe you live in an apartment or condominium and only have a balcony that doesn’t get much sunshine.
+Maybe you live in an apartment or condominium and only have a balcony that doesn’t get much sunshine, or you want to modernize your deck without sacrificing your patio cover.
 You might think you’re out of luck in the plant department, but you’re not!
 There are plenty of plants that like shade, from flowers that want just filtered sun to shrubs that don’t want any direct sunlight at all.

 Let’s take a peek at some things you can do for those dark spots in your landscape.